DICOM Standards

 DICOM defines:

-1. data structures (formats) for medical images and related data,
+1. Data structures (formats) for medical images and related data

-• image transmission
+• Image transmission

-• query of an image archive (PACS)
+• Query of an image archive (PACS)

-• print (hardcopy)
+• Print (hardcopy)

 • RIS - PACS - modality integration

-3. formats for storage media exchange 4.requirements for conforming devices and programs
+3. Formats for storage media exchange

 [Image Source]